revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-Many leading businesses have used Node.JS to develop quality apps.
-Some of the most popular ones include Netflix, Uber, LinkedIn, PayPal, and eBay.
-We can go for Node JS download and create reliable apps for mobile and desktop.
+Many leading businesses have used Node.JS to develop quality apps.Some of the most popular ones include Netflix, Uber, LinkedIn, PayPal, and eBay.We can go for Node JS download and create reliable apps for mobile and desktop.

 </blockquote>